 To survive the chill, you will need warm boots that are waterproof and insulated.
 Wear thick socks underneath and your feet will stay cozy and dry.

-Dress in warm layers.
-The temperatures can change dramatically in one day, so you will want to be able to add or remove layers.
-Remember, if it is -20 degrees Celsius (68 Fahrenheit) or below there is a risk of frostbite, so cover up your hands and ears with gloves and a hat.
-A woolly scarf is a great accessory – wrap it around your face to keep your cheeks and nose warm.
+Remember: if it is -20ºC (-4ºF) or below, there is a risk of frostbite, so cover up your hands and ears with gloves and a hat.
+A wooly scarf is a great accessory – wrap it around your face to keep your cheeks and nose warm.

 Winter weather in Banff is dry.
-Bring some moisturiser and lip balm so that your hands and lips don’t become chapped and raw.
+Bring some moisturizer and lip balm so that your hands and lips don’t become chapped and raw.

 You won’t need the extreme snow clothing, but still bring different layers for whatever Mother Nature throws at you.
 A long sleeve shirt as an underlayer, with a mid-weight fleece on top is a good idea.

 Add a lightweight waterproof layer if it starts to rain.
 Bring along a warm hat and a scarf.
 Or, buy yourself a souvenir “Banff, Canada” toque at one of the many tourist shops!

 - T-shirts and long sleeve shirts for layering